marekandreas/elpa/SWITCHING_TO_NEW_INTERFACE.md

 the *ELPA* library to reflect the growing functionality.

-The new interface of *ELPA* is more generic, which ,however, requires ONCE the adaption of the user code if the new interface should be used.
+The new interface of *ELPA* is more generic, which, however, requires ONCE the adaption of the user code if the new interface should be used.

 This are the new steps to do (again it is assumed that MPI and a distributed matrix in block-cyclic scalapack layout is already created in